The key to this California train station's pigeon problem? A hawk named Pac-Man

 "Because of their social nature, they are the perfect and most adaptable species to take on this kind of relationship that we have with these birds — in tight places, in public, with noises [and] trains coming and going and so on and so forth," Alaverdian adds.

-And it's not just that they're not easily phased by their environment.
+And it's not just that they're not easily fazed by their environment.
 Ortiz also believes that the species' social nature makes for better relationships with their handlers.

 "Some birds are kind of just aloof, but I haven't met a Harris's hawk yet that hasn't had some kind of bond with their falconer," he says.